EarlRamirez/snipeit_iso/Contributing.md

 ## Contributing to the Project
-If you will like to contribute to this project or any other projects on Github you use this guidelines
+If you will like to contribute to this project or any other projects on Github you can use this guidelines

 ### Preparing your environment